scifio/scifio/components/scifio-tutorials/README.md

 TUTORIAL ORDER
 -------------
+SCIFIO provides multiple paths to read and write images.
+Convenience methods are present to make the IO process as simple as possible.
+The individual components of SCIFIO allow more precise control.

 The tutorials are named in a suggested order for execution:
   * Tutorials 1a-d focus on basic image IO using convenience methods